ntdathp/AGV-QR-Code/README.md

 # Qr-Control

-### This repo consists of firmware, software and hardward of my thesis about AGV using QR code for control
+### This repo consists of firmware, software and hardward of my thesis about AGV QR code:
 The thesis designs a solution using a QR code matrix set up to navigate and locate an AGV.
 The AGV will follow a trajectory defined by the user, with specified start and end points

 ### Hardware Design: